mewhubHawk/affine-cypher/README.md

 <h1>Mathematical ciphers</h1>
-Despite the advantages for an agent in using keyword substitution, most of the ciphers produced and studied by modern cryptographers are automated and rely on mathematics to provide the encryption.
-On the other side of the cyber battle lie the cryptanalysts, who spend every waking hour applying more mathematics to try to break these ciphers.
+<p>Despite the advantages for an agent in using keyword
+substitution, most of the ciphers produced and studied by modern cryptographers are automated and rely on mathematics to provide the encryption.
+On the other side of the cyber battle lie the cryptanalysts, who spend every waking hour applying more mathematics to try to break these ciphers.</p>

-A good way to start thinking mathematically is to revisit the Caesar shift cipher which can be viewed as a type of addition.
+<p>A good way to start thinking mathematically is to revisit
+the Caesar shift cipher which can be viewed as a type of addition.</p>

-Each letter is first encoded by its numerical position in the alphabet.
+<p>Each letter is first encoded by its numerical position in
+the alphabet.
 For reasons lost in the mists of time the convention is that we take a to lie in position 0, b in position 1 and so on, and the Caesar shift is then given